LambdaLabs/docsy-lambda-docs/content/en/cloud/get-started-demos/index.md

    <!-- TODO: Add what the description is used for. -->

+   {{% alert title="Note" color="info" %}}
+   You can't change the name or description of your demo once you add it.
+   However, you can delete your demo then add it again.
+   {{% /alert %}}

 1. Click **Add demo** to save your demo to your Lambda GPU Cloud account.

 ## Host your demo on a new instance